Model theoretic events

 Before working toward our main result, we briefly consider some relatively easy contexts where the answer to Question \ref{question:main} is yes.
-While the proofs in this subsection are \emph{nothing to write home about}, the statements provide nice sanity checks for the kinds of theorems one might think they can prove.
+While the proofs in this subsection are straightforward, the statements provide useful sanity checks for the kinds of theorems one might expect to prove.

 \begin{proposition} Suppose that $p \in S^{\inv}_{x}(\mathcal{U},M)$.
 Consider the measure $\mu = \delta_{p} \in \mathfrak{M}_{x}^{\inv}(\mathcal{U},M)$.
-Then there exists a structure $N_{\mu}$ such that $\mathbb{P}_{\mu}(B_{N_{\mu}}) = 1$. \end{proposition}
+Then there exists a structure $N$ such that $\mathbb{P}_{\mu}(B_{N}) = 1$. \end{proposition}

 \begin{proof} Notice that $|\supp(\mathbb{P}_{\mu})| = |\{p^{(\omega)}\}|= 1$.
-So $N_{\mu}$ is precisely the isomorphism type of $(p^{(\omega)})_{\mathcal{L}}$. \end{proof}
+So $N$ is precisely the isomorphism type of $(p^{(\omega)})_{\mathcal{L}}$. \end{proof}

 A priori, the measure $\mu$ in the previous proposition might not be Borel-definable.
 This is not a problem because the Morley product can be extended to a more general context where one asks that certain measurability conditions hold.
-These conditions always holds when the measure is a type.
+These conditions always hold when the measure is a type.
 See \cite{CGH} for a discussion.